Demorro/Mythologist/README.md

 90% done, 90% away from being done.

 > [!WARNING]
 > Project on indefinate hiatus.
-Got bored.
+Got bored/ran out of money and had to get another job.

 ## In-development Screenshots